Home · Blog · Ice dams in Oakland County

 This is the core thing to get.
 Ice dams happen because the upper part of your roof is warmer than the eave.
 Snow melts on the warm part, runs down to the eave (which is at outdoor air temperature), and refreezes.
 The bigger the temperature differential, the worse the dam.

-So why is the upper roof warmer than the eave?
-Two reasons, both inside the house:
+Why is the upper roof warmer than the eave?
+Two reasons:

 1. Heat is escaping into the attic.
 Either because attic insulation is undersized, because warm air is leaking through can lights and bath fans, or because the duct work is uninsulated.

 2. The attic isn't venting properly.
-Cold outside air should be entering at the soffit and exiting at the ridge, constantly washing the underside of the roof deck with cold air.
+Cold outside air should be entering at the soffit and exiting at the ridge.
 If the soffits are clogged, painted over, or undersized, the air doesn't move — and the heat builds up.

 What does and doesn't work to stop ice dams.